 Now that teams have their special teams set, it appears that they are more prepared to deal with Holliday’s breakneck speed and elusivenss, however, it does only take one play to prove me wrong.

-Topics: Trindon Holliday
+Tags: Trindon Holliday